 Organizations that Provide Service Dogs for Vets.

-Should be intelligent and have easy-going temperaments
+intelligent and easy-going

 Attentive and responsive to their owners’ needs

-Ability to remain calm around crowds, other animals, loud noises, and traffic
+Able to remain calm around crowds, other animals, loud noises, and traffic

-Be capable of socialization in many different situations and environments
+Capable of socialization in many different situations and environments

-Be reliable to perform repetitive tasks
+Reliable to perform repetitive tasks

 Bernese Mountain Dog

 Despite research showing that Service Dogs reduce their veteran's PTSD symptoms the VA has historically declined to include the cost of Service Dogs for PTSD among their veteran services.
 On August 25, 2021, President Biden signed the PAWS Act, authorizing the Secretary of Veterans Affairs to create a pilot program on dog training therapy that will provide dog-training skills and service dogs to veterans.